 This is a chapter from the book: The Alternative Twelve Steps: A Secular Guide to Recovery.
 The previous chapter, Step 3, was posted on April 30, 2014, and subsequent chapters dealing with each of the twelve Steps will be posted on AA Agnostica on the last Wednesday of each month ending in December, 2014.
-The book, originally published in 1991 and written by Martha Cleveland and Arlys G., is available as an ebook at Recovery 101.
+Originally published in 1991 and written by Martha Cleveland and Arlys G., The Alternative 12 Steps is now available in a Second Edition at Recovery 101.

 Search honestly and deeply within ourselves to know the exact nature of our actions, thoughts and emotions.